 I remarked at the end of my… well, I’m not sure I’d call it a review, but let’s go with that for now.
-Anyway, I remarked at the end of my review of Rabbits’ first episode that I thought the podcast’s main strength is the world it’s building: The game itself, and the way the game hid in plain site, are by far the most fascinating elements at this point in the story.
+Anyway, I remarked at the end of my review of Rabbits’ first episode that I thought the podcast’s main strength is the world it’s building: The game itself, and the way the game hides in plain sight, are by far the most fascinating elements at this point in the story.
 So, let’s play a game a game of our own, shall we?
 No, not that kind of game — I mean one of those, “If you like This Very Particular Thing, you might also like…” sorts of things that sometimes pop up on forums and other online gathering places.
 If you like the podcast Rabbits, you’ll probably like at least a couple of the things on this list I have painstakingly curated here.

 Although I definitely don’t think Rabbits is perfect, it does have a tendency to stay on your mind — which, I would argue, is probably better than being “perfect” in the long run, anyway.
 After I listened to the first episode, I kept coming back to the game itself.
 It reminded me a lot of many of the other pieces of media and oddness I’ve paid attention to throughout my life — so I wondered whether you might be interested in exploring those things, too, Gentle Readers.